jessiesunpsych/personal-website/content/publication/rohrer-2024/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: The effects of satisfaction with different domains of life on general life satisfaction vary between individuals (but we cannot tell you why)
+title: "The effects of satisfaction with different domains of life on general life satisfaction vary between individuals (but we cannot tell you why)"
 subtitle: ''
 summary: ''
 authors: